ApiLogicServer/Docs/docs/Architecture-admin-app-reuse.md

 !!! pied-piper ":bulb: TL;DR: Admin App Runtime stored in `venv`"

+    The Admin App is implemented by [SRA (Safrs React Admin)](https://github.com/thomaxxl/safrs-react-admin){:target="_blank" rel="noopener"}, a separate project in GitHub.
+Yet, the user experience makes API Logic Server and SRA feel like a single, integrated system.

-    A Microservice bundles all the elements to deliver value.
-For API Logic Server, this means:
+    That is because we have followed key Microservice principles, bundling all the elements to deliver value in a single service.
+For API Logic Server/SRA, this means:

-    * Using Shared Data / API Models to drive automation
+    1. Using Shared Data / API Models to drive automation

-    * A single integrated server to simplify deployment and administration
+    2. A single integrated server to simplify deployment and administration

-    * A single shared source code repository for models and code
+    3. A single shared source code repository for models and code

-    * System resources extracted from the shared repository
+    4. System resources extracted from the shared repository

+    API Logic Server supports [extended builders](Project-Builders.md){:target="_blank" rel="noopener"}, which enables you to introduce additional client technologies.
+We encourage this, and suggest these principles merit strong consideration.

 &nbsp;

-## Model Driven Automation
+## 1. Model Driven Automation

 To maintain simplicity through a high level of abstraction, we seek to maximize automation based on declarative models.
 This applies to: